-Many economic factors were considered in developing the budget and setting the tax rate for the 2022-2023 school year.
+Many economic factors were considered in developing the budget and setting the tax rate for the 2023-2024 school year.
 Considerations include state and federal funding, property values, student enrollment, investment income, teacher shortages, staff retainage, and the economy are all factored into the decision-making process.

-Fiscal year 2023 continued with campuses reopening to 100% in-person instruction; however, safety protocols were implemented to help mitigate the effects of COVID-19 and the district continues to be impacted with attendance challenges due to COVID-19.
-The safety of our students, staff and community remains the district's priority, along with the academic and social-emotional impact of the pandemic.
+Fiscal year 2024 continued with 100% in-person instruction; however, the district continues to be impacted with attendance challenges due to COVID-19 and other outside influences such as safety concerns from events across the nation.
+The safety of our students, staff and community remains the district's priority, along with the academic and social-emotional impact of the pandemic and outside events.
 To help in providing a high-quality education, the district has received federal funding and has implemented a plan to help address the learning loss and social-emotional needs many students are experiencing during this pandemic.
 The pandemic has created many challenges; however, the District's financial condition continues to be strong, and administration is confident in the resilience of its students and employees to provide a successful school year.

 Student enrollment decreased over the last several years and is largely attributed to the economic condition of the area and the state.
 New housing construction is evident in several areas of the district, but remains slow.
 The district is projecting decreased enrollment for the next few years, and continues to monitor it but remains passive when estimating growth and revenue for budget purposes.
-Fiscal year 2021 student enrollment decreased by 555 students, fiscal year 2022 had a much smaller enrollment decrease of 138 students, and fiscal year 2023 is at a decrease of 161 students.
+Fiscal year 2021 student enrollment decreased by 555 students, fiscal year 2022 had a much smaller enrollment decrease of 153 students, fiscal year 2023 had a similar decrease of 138 students, and fiscal year 2024 currently has a decrease of 112 students.
 Providing facilities to accommodate growth and improvement of other facilities is imperative and continues to be a priority of the district but is not needed at this time.
 As one of the most property-poor districts in the state, the district has met bond obligations through maximizing funding and receiving state assistance through the Instructional Facilities Allotment and the Existing Debt Allotment programs.
 The Board of Trustees of the Clint Independent School District is committed to maximizing funding and maintaining a tax rate that meets debt obligations and budget requirements while not overburdening the taxpayers.

 To maintain the district in a strong financial position, the goal of the Board shall be to maintain the fund balances of the general and debt service funds at an adequate level.
 Per Board Policy CE (Local), the level of fund balance shall protect the district against potential revenue shortfalls and shall provide operating funds until tax revenues are received.
-The level of adequacy in the general fund shall not be less than two months of operating expenditures per Board Policy CE (Local); however, the district meets the 90-day expectation of the School Financial Integrity Rating System of Texas (FIRST).
+The level of adequacy in the general fund shall strive to not be less than two months of operating expenditures per Board Policy CE (Local); however, the district meets the 90-day expectation of the School Financial Integrity Rating System of Texas (FIRST).